String of columns rewriting and confluence of the jeu de taquin

 \section{Convergence of the jeu de taquin}

-In this section, we study the confluence of the jeu de taquin through a rewriting system defined by column sliding.
-We show that this rewriting system is convergent and we describe the jeu de taquin as a morphism of string data structures from skew to Young tableaux.
-We show how to deduce that the Young tableaux satisfy the cross-section property for plactic monoid, that left and right Schensted's algorithms commute, and that the jeu de taquin induces a crystal isomorphism between the sets of skew and Young tableaux.
+In this section, we study the confluence of the jeu de taquin through a rewriting system defined by column slidings.
+We show that this rewriting system is convergent and we present the jeu de taquin as a surjective map from the set of diagonal skew tableaux to the set of Young tableaux using insertion.
+We recover properties relating the jeu de taquin to the plactic congruence and insertion algorithms on the structure of Young tableaux.